 Attempted suicides by children in care from 1997 through 2015

-The request was refused by ACT Office For Children, Youth And Family Support.
+Mary Donahue made this Freedom of Information request to ACT Office For Children, Youth And Family Support

 Dear Office For Children, Youth And Family Support - ACT,